 By Aaron Earls

-Americans are expected to wager more than $8 billion on the 2019 NCAA men’s basketball tournament, but don’t bet on many pastors joining in.
+Americans wager billions on sport events every year, but don’t bet on many pastors joining in.

 Though if sports gambling does become legal in their state, many pastors are already planning their response.

 “The large majority of pastors oppose sports betting,” said Scott McConnell, executive director of Lifeway Research.
 “And pastors are willing to put their ministry where their mouth is by being ready to help those hurt by gambling and to discourage people from participating.”